IN THE FIELD – Automatic Bike Counting in Cottesloe

 What areas of the current cycling infrastructure are you hoping to improve?

 We have had interactions between cyclists and pedestrians at crossings and when people are getting out of their cars and not seeing cyclists.
 A dedicated cycle path would help to reduce these interactions.
 Our plan is to try and include some sort of cycle lane, but how we are going to do that is another issue.
-We’ve also got about 4km of concrete dual use path along the beach and as you can tell is pretty tricky to ride over it.
+We’ve also got about 4km of concrete dual use path along the beach and, as you can tell, it’s pretty tricky to ride over it.

 Are you confident you’ll obtain the budget you require for these changes?

-Hopefully the increasing cyclists volume will strengthen our grant applications.
+Hopefully, the increasing volume of cyclists will strengthen our grant applications.

 Is it fair to say that the Town of Cottesloe is putting an increased emphasis on bike infrastructure?

 The way everything is going in Perth at the moment, it looks like we’re set for an increase in bikes.
-Cottesloe is currently working on a 5 year Bike Plan.
-The ability to collect accurate data over extended periods of time with the new MC5620’s, which wasn’t previously possible, will help us to determine areas we need to focus on.
-Cottestloe Council is carbon neutral, so we encourage our staff to use sustainable transport which includes bikes.
+Cottesloe is currently working on a 5-year Bike Plan.
+The ability to collect accurate data over extended periods of time with the new bike counters, which wasn’t previously possible, will help us to determine areas we need to focus on.
+Cottesloe Council is carbon neutral, so we encourage our staff to use sustainable transport which includes bikes.
 I think if we continue to improve infrastructure, we’ll see more and more people out on their bikes using it.

-Cottesloe is currently working on a 5 year Bike Plan.
-The ability to collect accurate data over extended periods of time with the new MC5620’s, which wasn’t previously possible, will help us to determine areas we need to focus on.
+Cottesloe is currently working on a 5-year Bike Plan.
+The ability to collect accurate data over extended periods of time with the new bike counters, which wasn’t previously possible, will help us to determine areas we need to focus on.